ngraczykowski/iris-root/modules/scb-bridge/scb-lima-deployment-notes.md

 To release project's artefact to Minio, go to [scb-bridge jenkins job](https://jenkins.silenteight.com/view/all/job/sens/job/sens%252Fscb-bridge/job/master/) and click `Build with Parameters`.
+Do one of the following:

-Select `release` checkbox and do not select any `env`.
+- Select `release` checkbox and do not select any `env`.
 The build will eventually fail, but it will copy the artefacts to Minio.
+- No not select `release` but choose lima `env` - in that case, artifact will be copied to Minio and Nomad deployment will be attempted.

 Be careful when selecting `env` as it should deploy to the selected environment the current version which may not be compatible with other services, that's why it is safer to deploy via Nomad